Information for Child Care Providers - Responding to COVID19

 of the Stabilization Grant funding.

 Early Learning Scholarships Program

-The Minnesota Department of Health released public health guidance outlining how to safely operate youth and student programming and summer school.
+The Minnesota Department of Health released public health guidance outlining how to safely operate certified child care centers, youth programs and camps.
 The health and safety of children, students, teachers, staff and families is our top priority.
-If a program cannot adhere to the public health guidance and operate safely, the program cannot operate at this time due to the COVID-19 pandemic.
 More resources are available on the Minnesota Department of Health and the Centers for Disease Control and Prevention websites.
-If you have questions you can call the MDH COVID-19 School and Child Care Hotline at 651-297-1304 and 1-800-657-3504.

 Additional information related to state guidance on operating and prioritizing the health, safety, and security of yourself, your staff, and the children and families in your care for is below.

 ABOUT THE INFORMATION ON THIS PAGE

 The information provided here reflects the coordinated efforts of the Governor's Children's Cabinet, the Department of Education, the Department of Human Services, the Department of Health, Minnesota Management and Budget, and other agencies' expertise.
 Coordinated efforts are ongoing and information will continue to be updated as circumstances change.